 Other important considerations include:

-- distance heat has to travel
+- distance heat has to travel to limit piping costs

 - effects on the original process and capacity of heat systems

 - cost of energy substituted

 - capital costs of the heat recovery system.

 Get expert advice on heat recovery

 To find an expert who can advise you on heat recovery visit: